kubernetes-sigs/cluster-api-provider-vsphere/docs/getting_started.md

 #### Uploading the CAPV Machine Image

 It is required that machines provisioned by CAPV use one of the official CAPV machine images as a VM template.
 The machine images are retrievable from public URLs.
 CAPV currently supports machine images based on Ubuntu 18.04 and CentOS 7.
-A list of published machine images is available [here](../README.md#kubernetes-versions-with-published-ovas).
+- A list of published machine images is available [here](../README.md#kubernetes-versions-with-published-ovas) you can pick one.
 For this guide we'll be deploying Kubernetes v1.16.2 on Ubuntu 18.04 (link to [machine image](https://storage.googleapis.com/capv-images/release/v1.16.2/ubuntu-1804-kube-v1.16.2.ova)).

 [Create a VM template](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vm_admin.doc/GUID-17BEDA21-43F6-41F4-8FB2-E01D275FE9B4.html) using the OVA URL above.
 The rest of the guide will assume you named the VM template `ubuntu-1804-kube-v1.15.4`.

+##### Quick Example for Ubuntu which enables Linked clones

+There are many ways to do this, but here is an example workflow for Ubuntu18 which should just work for your first time installation:

+- click on your ESXI parent, and click "Deploy OVF Template"
+- Enter http://storage.googleapis.com/capv-images/release/v1.16.3/ubuntu-1804-kube-v1.16.3.ova as the value of the URL for this template.
+- Wait for the template to import (it might take a few minutes to download and deploy)
+- Click on the deployed VM, and then convert it to a template.

+You now have an immutable and easily cloned base OS for CAPV to use when creating clusters.

 **Note:** If you are planning to use CNS/CSI then you will need to ensure that the template is at least at VM Hardware Version 13, This is done out-of-the-box for images of K8s version `v1.15.4` and above.
 For versions lower than this you will need to upgrade the VMHW either [in the UI](https://kb.vmware.com/s/article/1010675) or with [`govc`](https://github.com/vmware/govmomi/tree/master/govc) as such: